JakBul/1stMS/README.md

 In order to achieve the desired user & business goals, the following features will be included in this release:

 - Logo, header and menu bar, to navigate to various sections of the page
-- Hero image section with inspirational quote
+- Hero image section with an inspirational quote
 - Discover section below including short information about the gym
 - Personal training section with desirable text
 - Section with offer and pop-up window to sign up for newsletter